-I walk through one and pass by a white building whose ground floor home had wide glass panelled doors that reminded me of both a Spanish hacienda home and a car garage.
+I walk through one and pass by a white building whose ground floor home is adorned with wide glass panel doors that reminds me of both a Spanish hacienda home and a car garage.
 The walls are sandblasted and rough to the touch.

 Into this white building I enter a home.

-We are in the kitchen, an utility one that was so common in flats in the 70s.
-The table is red formica and trimmed with a strip of aluminum.
+We are in a small kitchen - an utility one that was so common in flats in the UK in the 70s.
+The table is red formica and has a strip of aluminum trim.

-We are having some kind of German cake with cream.
+We are having some kind of German cake with white cream.

 I look out of the kitchen window.
 Forested ridges and valleys lay below.
 It is a magnificent view.

 Outside, there is a commotion.
-I go out and find that it is already evening.
+I go out and find that evening has fallen.

-A teenager, who is 'marshalling' one of the masks, is doing his job and using his handphone at the same time.
-That made me tsk at his split attention.
-Haiz, kids these days, I seem to lament.
+A teenager is seen marshaling the masks forward.
+He is doing his job and using a handphone at the same time.
+Typical.
+That makes me "tsk" at his split attention.
+Haiz, kids these days, I lament.

-When we reached a look-out point, a giant moon in the sky greeted us.
-It was huge and almost covered the sky.
-I thot I saw Old Man Moon smiling back at me, but it was only fleeting.
-The bright moonlight seemed warm and inviting though.
+When we reach a look-out point, a giant moon in the sky greets us.
+It is huge and almost covers the sky.
+I think Old Man Moon is smiling back at me but only fleetingly.
+The bright moonlight seem warm and inviting though.

-In the crowd, I were two of my former GFs.
-One was with her hubby.
-The other was her usual quiet, smiley self.
+In the crowd, I am with two of my former GFs.
+One is with her hubby; the other, she is her usual quiet, smiley self.

 Around a corner, I find myself alone in an alley once more.
-In the short distance ahead, I could see a watch repair shop.
+In the short distance ahead, I can see a watch repair shop.
 Jurgen Procknow the actor is the watch repairman.
-He wore a magnifying monocle.
-Or was that man Robert De Niro?
+He wears a magnifying monocle.
+Or is that man Robert De Niro?
 In any case, I am thinking of a character actor.

 I revisit the kitchen a couple of times.
-The owner couple was there as well as a younger lady.
+The owner couple is there as well as a younger lady.
 We seem to be in a discussion over something.
-Perhaps the development of the mountain region, or something else entirely.
+Perhaps the development of the mountain region or something else entirely.
 Not long after, I wake.